David Hart Stock and Dog Handling principles

 Some of the points you will learn:

-- Livestock tend to like to go back the way they came
+Livestock tend to like to go back to where they last experienced relief

 If you pressure stock too much they are likely to come back past you

 Get stock to move away from a corner by pressuring them into that corner, rather than trying to get in behind them to push them out

 Use dogs like a temporary fence (a furry panel) while you pressure the stock